Huegoxaga/notes/javascript/README.md

-Math.max(...array);//find the max value among array elements array.unshift(a,b,c);//adds one or more items or elements to the beginning of the array and returns the new length of the array. array.slice(1, 3);//The slice() method selects the elements starting at the given start argument, and ends at, but does not include, the given end argument. array.join(", ")//convert array to string, separated by ", " (The default separator is ",")
+Math.max(...array);//find the max value among array elements array.unshift(a,b,c);//adds one or more items or elements to the beginning of the array and returns the new length of the array. array.slice(1, 3);//The slice() method selects the elements starting at the given start argument, and ends at, but does not include, the given end argument. newArray = array.slice() //will also clone the array with a new reference array.join(", ")//convert array to string, separated by ", " (The default separator is ",")
 //The only way to modify array element it to use for loop and access with index
 // user const to prevent out of scope warning